 5 Ways You Need To Adapt To The Changing World Of Work

-As the workplace evolves, organizational behavior expert and b-school professor, Claire Kelliher, explains how you can stay ahead of the curve
+As the workplace evolves, organizational behavior expert and b-school professor, Clare Kelliher, explains how you can stay ahead of the curve

 The nature of the workplace is changing as new expectations, needs, and job types emerge.